Organizing Morning Routines

 3. Set the Table For Breakfast

-Set your coffee-maker with filter, coffee, and water and when you wake up, it’ll be ready and waiting for you.
-Even before having a programmable coffee maker, I used to have it ready and on the push of a button, I had my coffee.
+Set your coffee maker with a filter, coffee, and water, and when you wake up, it’ll be ready and waiting for you.
+Even before having a programmable coffee maker, I used to have it ready, and on the push of a button, I had my coffee.

 4. Get The Lunches Ready

 Keep the refrigerated items in the fridge, but all together and ready to go.
-If I send cheese sticks, ketchup, hot-dog, then I place it all together in a small box in the fridge.
+If I send cheese sticks, ketchup, or hot dog, then I place it all together in a small box in the fridge.

 5. Are You All Packed?

-Lastly, make sure the backpacks are ready with homework, signed papers and that jackets, hats, and shoes are also in place and ready to go.
+Lastly, make sure the backpacks are ready with homework and signed papers and that jackets, hats, and shoes are also in place and ready to go.

 All this takes me 30 minutes to get done, and I can tell you, it’s all worth it!

-We get to enjoy our morning coffee or whatever your morning ritual is without rushing, without stressing ourselves and everyone around us.
+We get to enjoy our morning coffee or whatever our morning ritual is without rushing, without stressing ourselves and everyone around us.

 We get to enjoy our kids and are able to focus on the good things, how sweet and yummy they are, instead of being in a battle with them.

 Do you have a morning routine?
 What are your biggest hurdles?
 Leave your comments in the comment section below!